How Inside Out 2 can help parents start mental health conversations with kids

 Updated on

-Inside Out 2 is making waves at the box office, captivating audiences and raking in millions.
+Inside Out 2 made waves at the box office, captivating audiences and raking in millions - and it's now available to watch on Disney+ from the comfort of your sofa.
 The film introduces emotions and universal struggles that resonate with everyone, including us parents.

 More importantly, the sequel shines a light on children's mental health.
 Media often labels Gen Z as the loneliest generation ever, making this theme all the more relevant.